Orkuveita Reykjavíkur: Other subsidiaries

 In 2007, Gagnaveita Reykjavíkur (Reykjavík Fibre Network) commenced operations, later renamed to Ljósleiðarinn (The Fibre), providing wholesale-access fibre connectivity to homes and businesses.
 Carbfix, founded in 2007, is a subsidiary that aims to develop a cost-effective approach to permanently storing CO_{2} by dissolving it in water and injecting it into basaltic rocks.

 Geothermal plants

 Nesjavellir Geothermal Power Station, near Hengill.

 Orkuveita Reykjavíkur owns and operates the Nesjavellir and Hellisheiði geothermal power stations.
 The plants are cogeneration plants (CHP) provide both electricity and hot water to industries and households in the Reykjavík capital area.
 99% of housing in this area is heated with hot water provided by geothermal sources.
 Both plants are situated in the Hengill region; an active volcanic ridge.

 Board and management

 The board of directors at Orkuveita Reykjavíkur is appointed by the Reykjavík and Akranes City Councils.
 Reykjavík appoints five members and Akranes appoints one.
 The Borgarbyggð Council appoints an attending representative.
-As of 2014, Dr. Brynhildur Davidsdottir is Orkuveita Reykjavíkur's chairman of the board.
-Bjarni Bjarnason is CEO.